 Chapter 8, Laws of 2012 (SSB 6636) requires that beginning with the 2013-2015 fiscal biennium, the Legislature must enact a budget bill that leaves a positive ending fund balance in the state General Fund and related funds and that the projected maintenance level (ML) for the budget in the ensuing biennium may not exceed available fiscal resources.
-Related funds for purposes of this requirement are defined as the Washington Opportunity Pathways Account and the Education Legacy Trust Account.
+Related funds for purposes of this requirement are defined as the Washington Opportunity Pathways Account, the Education Legacy Trust Account, the Workforce Education Investment Account, and the Fair Start for Kids Account.
 The act directed that the estimate of ensuing biennium expenditures must include ML items including, but not limited to: